jarvispact/nope/docs/blog-post-get-schwifty/post.md

 };
 ```

 The `stringError` function returns a error object. its completely up to you how the shape of the error object looks.
 The most important property is: `code`.
 This should be a unique error code across all of the possible errors, across all of the schemas.
 Thats why we have labelled it with `as const`.
 This ensures that it is not of type `string` but of type `E_NOT_A_STRING`.
 So no other string is assignable to this.
-I have found out that it will become handy later to also return a `schema` property set to the type: `string` via the `as const` keyword.
+It will become handy later to also return a `schema` property set to the type: `string` via the `as const` keyword.

 The `string` function returns a object with some properties.
 Let me explain why we need them.
 We know already that we will need a validate function that returns a `Either<Success, Failure>` type.
 So in this specific case of a string schema: `Either<string, StringError>`.
-But we will also need 3 phantom types, namely: `I`, `O` and `E`.
+But we will also need 3 types, namely: `I`, `O` and `E`.
 Those properties are set to `null` for all of the schemas, but we manually set it to the Input, Output and Error types of the current schema via the `as unknown as SomeType` syntax.
 This basically tells typescript to shut up because you know what you are doing.
 This makes it easy to extract the types for `Success` and `Failure` later on:

 ```ts
 const schema = string();